 As a Students’ Union we recognise that all of our activities, services and products have an impact on our environment.
 As part of our commitment to sustainability, we believe that managing the environmental and ethical implications of our activities should be an integral part of good management practice and responsible corporate governance.

 Plastic straws are banned from venues.
 Straws can cause a lot of damage to marine life.
 Straws suck!

 VK bottles are currently plastic instead of glass for safety reasons.
-The SU are working with Global Brands (who supply VK) to be more sustainble.
-This includes the possibility of trialing VK cans in the future.
+The SU are working with Global Brands (who supply VK) to be more sustainable.
+This includes the possibility of trialling VK cans in the future.

-For Freshers Week 2019 we moved towards more eco-freindly wristbands by using fabric made from the recycled polyester material rPET
+For Freshers Week 2019 we moved towards more eco-friendly wristbands by using fabric made from the recycled polyester material rPET

 The SU has given out free reusable water bottles and coffee cups at multiple times throughout the year to decrease the usage of non-reusable cups